-Under normal circumstances, and once fully invested in accordance with its investment objective, the Company will have at least 80 percent of its total assets (including any assets obtained through leverage) in equity securities of pipeline and other energy infrastructure companies.
+Under normal circumstances, the Company will have at least 80 percent of its total assets (including any assets obtained through leverage) in equity securities of pipeline and other energy infrastructure companies.
 Energy infrastructure companies own and operate a network of asset systems that transport, store, distribute, gather and/or process, explore, develop, manage or produce crude oil, refined petroleum products (including biodiesel and ethanol), natural gas or natural gas liquids ("NGLs") or that provide electric power generation (including renewable energy), transmission and/or distribution.
 The Company may invest up to 30 percent of its total assets in restricted securities, primarily through direct investments in securities of listed companies.
 The Company may also invest up to 25 percent of its total assets in securities of MLPs.
 The Company will not invest in privately-held companies.